Why is AI RAM So Expensive? Understanding the Cost Drivers and Solutions

 The high cost of RAM for AI stems from its specialized performance requirements, driving up manufacturing and integration expenses.
 This memory is essential for handling massive datasets and complex computations, making it a significant component of AI hardware budgets, often costing several times more than standard memory.
-Understanding why AI RAM is expensive impacts AI development budgets.
+Understanding why AI RAM is expensive impacts AI development budgets and sheds light on how AI is making RAM more expensive.

 Training large neural networks involves processing vast amounts of data and storing millions, even billions, of parameters.
 This necessitates RAM with enormous capacity to hold model weights, activations, and training data simultaneously.
 Without adequate memory, training becomes prohibitively slow or impossible.
 This is a core reason why AI RAM is expensive.